Sharathhk122/ChatBot/README.md

   now come back to localhost:3000 click the top list_membership and then it will  automatically open the metamask and you click the confirm

 if transaction is completed

+step 8: you visit in browser

+In url path type: localhost:3000/chat

+visit the subscription if click the slect this plan it will open the metamask confirm the transcation